exosphere-project/exosphere/README.md

 ## Exosphere's Impact

 - [Jetstream2](https://jetstream-cloud.org), a science and engineering research cloud, offers Exosphere as its primary user interface.
 Jetstream2 is available to any US-based researcher.
 - Exosphere has [a $298k award](https://nsf.gov/awardsearch/showAward?AWD_ID=2229642) from the US National Science Foundation's [Pathways to Enable Open-Source Ecosystems](https://beta.nsf.gov/funding/opportunities/pathways-enable-open-source-ecosystems-pose).
-This funds our work to maximize Exosphere's usefulness, impact, and project sustainability.
-Tell us how we can enable your success!
+Read about it in [this news release](https://itnews.iu.edu/articles/2022/IU-wins-300K-NSF-award-to-build-an-open-source-ecosystem-around-heavily-used-cloud-tool.php).

 ---